leonardoauer/eat_api/API_responses.md

     "operation": "A string representing the operation to construct the set.
 Will always be one of: 'join', 'intersect','difference', or 'filter'", "setName": "a string representing the user generated name for the set",
     // sets are the sets to be used in the generation of a new set.
-    // If the operation is 'filter' the sets array will always be empty
+    // If the operation is 'filter' the sets array will always be null or empty
     // If the operation is a unary operation (negate or random) sets will have a length of 1
     // For all other operations the sets array will have a length of 2 "sets": [